aleberg/keyboardscanner/README.md

-# Moura's Keyboard Scanner
+# Keyboard Scanner and Common Controllers to MIDI
 MIDI implementation for a 25 key Fatar keybed with force sensitive resistor (ribbon).
-This implementation, in addition to the original velocity (and sustain pedal), includes Aftertouch (from the FSR), Mod Wheel and Pitch Wheel continuous controls.
+This implementation, in addition to the original velocity, includes Aftertouch (Channel Pressure, from the FSR), Mod Wheel and Pitch Wheel continuous controls.
+Velocity is routed to CC71 (Volume) due to my specific usecase.

 The Fatar keybed, FSR, pitch and mod wheels are connected to an Arduino Mega acting as keyboard scanner.